KonstantinKliukhin/Web-shop/README.md

 - **utils**.
 It contains functions that are reused in the project.
 - **services**.
 It contains:
     - graphql queries
-    - settings for opus client(opus client is client from opus library that helps with fetching data from grafql server)
     - function for working with browser storage
+- **opus**.
+Settings for opus client(opus client is client from opus library that helps with fetching data from grafql server).
 - **components**.
 It contains all components that aren't pages.
 Each component can contain its style, some tools, wich is necessary only in this component, and its layout.
 - **pages**.
 It contains all existing pages in the project.
 The structure of each page is same to component structure.
 - **types**.
 It contains general prop-types for components.